Workshops

 This is a space for what is still becoming—ready to unfold.

-The group is guided by Christine Kenline, an Associate Professional Counselor and Certified Yoga Therapist, whose work is shaped by her own lived experience of change, loss, and becoming, alongside years of clinical and somatic practice.
+Christine is a licensed Professional Counselor Associate and Certified Yoga Therapist whose work is shaped by her own lived experience of change, loss, and becoming, alongside years of clinical and somatic practice.
 Christine leads with curiosity and care, creating a space that feels safe enough to be real.
 Rather than pushing for insight or outcomes, she supports the group in slowing down, listening to the body and emotions, and learning through shared presence and relational witnessing.

 > Contact Christine to Learn More